TheoSourget/DDSA_Sourget/reports/report.md

 * Idea of a process to get papers and detect wrong references (see /resources/flowchart/process.png)
 * Filter paper by venues [code/other/download_fulltext.ipynb](../code/other/download_fulltext.ipynb)
 * Download fulltext + extract figures and tables from it
+* Start to get groundtruth for downloaded fulltext
 * (Develop the website and fix some problems)

 ## What did you struggle with ?